franck-paul/dmHelper/README.md

 Provides a dashboard module helper library.

-## Minified versions of CSS and Js are done with a pre-commit hook
+## Minified versions of CSS and Js may be done with a pre-commit hook

 ```bash
 # Minify CSS and Js